grgbr/cute/sphinx/user.rst

 ==============

 |CUTe| is a framework allowing to write, manage and run unit tests in C. It's
-:ref:`API <sect-api-overview>` provides a set functions to :
+:ref:`API <sect-api-overview>` provides a set of functions to :

-* build test case / suite hierarchies ;
+* structure test case / suite hierarchies ;
 * check strongly typed data against specified constraints ;
 * schecule and verify mock expectations against specified constraints ;
-* run test cases and suites according to specified configurations ;
+* |run| test cases and suites according to specified configurations ;
 * report test results onto the console and / or,
 * into files according to various specified formats.